List of Warriors characters: Bone

-Graystripe's Vow

-Graystripe's Vow tells two different stories: the story of Graystripe as a young warrior, leading the Clan against BloodClan while Firestar is away, and the story of Graystripe as an elder, trying to find the Moonstone and make contact with StarClan.

-Fury

-Leader of BloodClan after Snake and Ice.

-Gremlin

-Made a deal with Graystripe of ThunderClan in order to protect herself and her unborn kits from being killed in battle.

 The Tribe of Rushing Water

-The Tribe of Rushing Water is a group of cats who live in a mountain range.
+The Tribe of Rushing Water, oftened shortened to just the Tribe, is a group of cats who live in a mountain range.
 They are split into two groups: prey-hunters, who hunt prey, and cave-guards, who protect the prey-hunters and the cave the Tribe lives in.
 They are led by a cat who takes on the name Stoneteller.

 The New Prophecy

 Brook Where Small Fish Swim

 Also known as Brook.
-Prey-hunter of the Tribe, Stormfur's mate.
+Prey-hunter of the Tribe and Stormfur's mate.

 Crag Where Eagles Nest

 Also known as Crag, Stoneteller, and Teller of the Pointed Stones.
-Former cave-guard, becomes Stoneteller in Sign of the Moon.
+Former cave-guard of the Tribe.
+Became the Stoneteller in Sign of the Moon.

 Stormfur

 Son of Graystripe and Silverstream.
 Brother of Feathertail and former RiverClan warrior.
 Mate to Brook Where Small Fish Swim.
+Cave-guard of the Tribe.

 Teller of the Pointed Stones

 Also known as Stoneteller.
-Leader of the Tribe until Sign of the Moon.
+Leader of the Tribe until Sign of the Moon, when he dies.

 Ancient cats

-The Ancient cats lived around the lake long before the Clans or the Tribes were formed.
+The Ancient cats lived around the lake long before the Clans or the Tribe were formed.

 Dawn of the Clans

-The Dawn of the Clans series covers events in the story from The Sun Trail to Path of Stars.
+Dawn of the Clans covers events from The Sun Trail to Path of Stars.
 It details how the Clans came to be.